Ukraine presses on with counteroffensive; Russia uses drones

 Ukrainian President Volodymyr Zelenskyy announced Sunday that his forces now control Lyman: “As of 12:30 p.m.
 (0930 GMT) Lyman is cleared fully.
 Thank you to our militaries, our warriors,” he said in a video address.

-Russia’s military didn’t comment on Lyman on Sunday, after announcing Saturday that it was withdrawing its forces there to more favorable positions.
+Russia’s military didn’t comment Sunday on Lyman, after announcing Saturday that it was withdrawing its forces there to more favorable positions.

-The British military described the recapture of Lyman as a “significant political setback” for Moscow.
-Taking the city paves the way for Ukrainian troops to potentially push farther into Russian-occupied territory.
+The British military described the recapture of Lyman as a “significant political setback” for Moscow, and Ukraine appeared to swiftly capitalize on its gains.

-Hours after Zelenskyy’s announcement, Ukrainian media shared an image of Ukrainian troops carrying the country’s yellow-and-blue flag in front of a statue marking the village of Torske, 15 kilometers east of Lyman and within sight of the Russian-held Luhansk region.
+Hours after Zelenskyy’s announcement, Ukrainian media shared an image of Ukrainian troops carrying the country’s yellow-and-blue flag in front of a statue marking the village of Torske, 15 kilometers (9 miles) east of Lyman and within sight of the Russian-held Luhansk region.
+Shortly later, a video posted online showed one Ukrainian soldier saying that Kyiv’s forces had begun to target the city of Kreminna, just across the border in Luhansk.
+Outgoing artillery could be heard in the background.
+Russian military correspondents also acknowledged Ukrainian attacks targeting Kreminna.

-While Ukrainian forces did not immediately acknowledge a breakthrough in the area, writers close to the Russian military have described a new offensive by Kyiv in the Kherson region.
-Their claims could not be immediately verified.
+While Ukrainian forces did not immediately acknowledge a breakthrough, writers close to the Russian military have described a new offensive by Kyiv in the Kherson region.

 In southern Ukraine, Zelenskyy’s hometown of Krivyi Rih came under Russian attack by a suicide drone that destroyed two stories of a school early Sunday, the regional governor said.
 The Ukrainian air force said Sunday it shot down five Iranian-made drones overnight, while two others made it through air defenses.

-A car carrying four men who wanted to forage for mushrooms in a forest in Ukraine’s Chernihiv region struck a mine, exploding the vehicle and killing all those inside, authorities said Sunday.
+A car carrying four men seeking to forage for mushrooms in Ukraine’s Chernihiv region struck a mine, killing all those inside, authorities said Sunday.

 Russian attacks also targeted the city of Zaporizhzhia, Ukrainian authorities said Sunday.
 And Ukraine’s military said Sunday it carried out strikes on multiple Russian command posts, ammunition depots and two S-300 anti-aircraft batteries.